 Dusty released his 5th solo album Caterwauling Towards The Light in January 2017.
 An homage to his deceased father Joseph and younger brother David, it was praised by both music fans and critics.
 His single "Fly" was licensed for a VR music video for suicide prevention and fighting depression -- SilenceIsNotGolden.

-Dusty just finished recording his 6th solo album Gliding Towards Oblivion.
-It features the classic 1966 hit "Mellow Yellow" by singer-songwriter legend Donovan.
+In 2018, Dusty released his 6th solo album Gliding Towards Oblivion.
+It completes his existential trilogy about love, death, and the meaning of life.
+The digital releases includes the classic 1966 hit "Mellow Yellow" by singer-songwriter Donovan.
 The Scottish-born bard even agreed to provide background vocals.
-The album will be released in the late fall of 2018.
 The blissed-out video can be seen on YouTube.